Amir-M-Vahedi/Analytical-and-Numerical-solution-for-parameters-and-transfer-function-extraction-of-an-aircraft/README.md

-# Analytical & Numerical solution for parameters and transfer function extraction of the given aircraft
+# Analytical & Numerical Solution for Aircraft Parameters and Transfer Function Extraction

 ## Overview
 This project undertakes the analytical and numerical extraction of parameters and transfer functions for 20 aircraft detailed in Appendix B of Reference [1].
 Utilizing MATLAB, we feed in-flight dynamic and aerodynamic data, applying established rules to calculate the requested parameters and transfer functions as listed in the provided image.